adreasnow/fluorophore-data/README.md

 The time resolved data is stored in a mix of .txt and .phd files.
 The .phd importer wasn't written until just after data acquisition started, so a few species were still stored via the "copy-paste from PicoHarp into notepad" method.

-The newly written .phd file importer is available at [picoharp-phd](https://github.com/adreasnow/picoharp-phd).
+The newly written .phd file importer is available at [picoharp-phd](https://github.com/adreasnow/picoharp-phd) and is able to read all of the TRF and IRF data within this dataset.
+(It has to, since it's the code I'm maintaining to process the data!)

 ### UV-Vis